NFL Rumors: Washington Redskins Could Sign Antonio Brown, Have Him On The Field Monday Night

 Despite his abrupt exit from the New England Patriots, there’s still a chance that Antonio Brown could see the field again in Week 3.

 The All Pro wide receiver was dropped by the Patriots amid two allegations of sexual misconduct, plus reports that he sent an intimidating text to one of the women while he was inside the Patriots’ facilities.
-Though Brown now faces an uncertain future, Pro Football Talk noted that there is one team that could take a chance on him and still see Brown taking the field just days after he was cut.
+Though Brown now faces an uncertain future, Pro Football Talk noted that there is one team that could take a chance on him, and that Brown could take the field just days after he was cut.

 The report noted that the Washington Redskins have not been swayed by character concerns in the past, claiming linebacker Reuben Foster despite him facing impending discipline.
 The report noted that Washington could also take a chance on Brown at the league minimum of $1.03 million, a deal that the wide receiver may need to take.